French Kiss (1995 film): Filming

 Principal photography took place from September 17 to December 22, 1994.
 French Kiss was filmed primarily in Paris, the Alpes-Maritimes department in the Provence-Alpes-Côte d'Azur region of southeastern France, and Cannes.

+Paris (top) and Cannes (bottom) were among the primary shooting locations for French Kiss.

 In Paris, scenes were shot at the Hotel George V, where Kate has her encounters with the supercilious concierge.
 The hotel lobby was used for the scene where the petty thief Bob steals Kate's bag after she faints.
 Several scenes show the Eiffel Tower in the background—the one site Kate longs to see most but keeps on missing.
 A phonebooth on Champs-Élysées near the Arc de Triomphe was used for the scene where Kate calls Charlie's mother.
 Scenes were also filmed at the American Embassy at 2 Avenue Gabriel, and the Canadian Embassy at 35 Avenue Montaigne.
 The scene where Luc throws money on the sidewalk was filmed at the corner of rue Paul-Albert and rue Feutrier in Montmartre.

 Driving scenes in Paris were filmed in front of the Louvre near the Louvre Pyramid, along the Rive Droite, and on Rue des Rosiers, where Luc drives down a narrow, winding cobblestoned street.
 Additional Paris scenes were filmed at the Sacré-Cœur in Montmartre, the Grande Pharmacie de la Place Blanche at 5 Place Blanche, the Palais de Chaillot, and Place des Abbesses, where Kate and Luc discuss his "little problem".
 The final scene filmed in Paris was at the Gare Saint-Lazare train station, where Luc is chased by Inspector Jean-Paul Cardon while trying to board a train south to Cannes.
 (Note: In fact the train to Cannes leaves from Gare de Lyon station, and not from Gare Saint-Lazare station.)

-In the Provence-Alpes-Côte d'Azur region, the small village of Valbonne, about fifteen minutes north of Cannes, was used for several scenes, including the scene where Luc fights with his brother in the main village square in front of the Hotel les Armoiries, an old seventeenth century building.
+In the Provence-Alpes-Côte d'Azur region, the small village of Valbonne, about fifteen minutes north of Cannes, was used for several scenes, including the scene where Luc fights with his brother in the main village square in front of the Hotel les Armoiries, an old seventeenth-century building.
 Other scenes were filmed at the train station and nearby vineyards around La Ravelle, 84240 La Tour-d'Aigues, The train station near Meyrargues, Bouches-du-Rhône, was also used in one scene.

 In Cannes, several exterior shots of the Carlton Hotel were used to represent where the four main characters stay.
 There are interior scenes of the lobby and the brasserie used for morning breakfasts.
 Other scenes filmed here include the beach in front of the hotel along with the adjacent waterfront—in particular the Cartier boutique on the next corner.
 The grape harvest scenes were filmed at Château Val Joanis in Pertuis, Vaucluse.
 Studio scenes were shot at Paris Studios Cinéma.